semanticdreamer/siteleaf-import-ghost/README.md

 Rename `config.yml.dist` to `config.yml` and provide your configuration...

-The, run on the command line:
+Then, run on the command line:

     $ ruby importer.rb

 ... and relax! :-)

+**Please note that subsequent runs of the importer will result in duplicate Siteleaf posts and assets!**

 [Siteleaf]: http://siteleaf.com/
 [Siteleaf Gem]: https://github.com/siteleaf/siteleaf-gem